Mozambique: Do Communities Benefit From Natural Resource Exploitation?

 The study covered the southern province of Inhambane, the central provinces of Sofala and Tete, and the northern provinces of Cabo Delgado and Niassa.
 Among the problems identified are environmental pollution in Tete, caused by coal mining, the alleged damage to fisheries caused by the research undertaken by the South African hydrocarbon company Sasol on the Inhambane coast, and complaints by Mozambican businessmen that they are not included in extractive industry business opportunities.

 The study draws attention to the way in which conflicts with artisanal miners are handled in Niassa and Cabo Delgado.
-It says the conflicts are characterised by expulsion of the miners from the mining areas without negotiation.
+It says the conflicts are characterised by the expulsion of the miners without negotiation.
 This could worsen tensions and create resentment.

-A representative of the Ministry of Mineral Resources and Energy, Jose Amigos, declared that, despite the challenges, Mozambique has been able to take actions that seek to turn natural resources into a blessing and not a curse.
+A representative of the Ministry of Mineral Resources and Energy, Jose Amigos, declared that, despite the challenges, Mozambique has taken actions to turn natural resources into a blessing and not a curse.

 He stressed that Mozambique has become a reference point in compliance with the standards of the Extractive Industry Transparency Initiative (EITI), bringing in its reports recommendations that serve as a basis for correcting actions that are no longer regarded as acceptable for the extractive industry.